 In addition to our work with parliament, we have, in an innovative project, initiated work with the Ministries of Health in Kenya, Malawi and Uganda to strengthen institutional systems and structures for enabling use of research evidence in decision-making.
 A major activity of this initiative will be working with the ministries' Technical Working Groups to build capacity and support sustained use or consideration of research and data in their deliberations.
 The Technical Working Groups are existing structures within the Ministries of Health that convene ministry officials and stakeholders to deliberate and provide recommendations on policy and programming for health sector service provision.
 Another intervention is to jointly work with training institutions to incorporate training modules on evidence-informed decision-making in existing pre-service and in-service training programmes for civil servants.
+This will ensure that all civil servants in these three countries have access to training programmes that will improve their skills in using research and other evidence in decisionmaking.

-Complementing our work with government agencies, we have also worked with researchers, specifically stimulating interest and building their capacity in better communication of in these three countries have access improve their skills in using research to training programmes that will and other evidence in decisiontheir research and engagement with policy-makers.
+Complementing our work with government agencies, we have also worked with researchers, specifically stimulating interest and building their capacity in better communication of their research and engagement with policy-makers.
 These efforts have been realized through innovative partnerships with the African Academy of Sciences, the Population Reference Bureau, and the Liverpool School of Tropical Medicine.
-Through these partnerships, we have worked with more than 60 researchers in the last six months to strengthen their knowledge and skills in research translation and policy engagement.
+Through these partnerships, we have worked with more than 60 researchers in the last six months to strengthen their knowledge and skills in research translation and policy engagement